Once you see these amazing looking fish you’ll ask the shopkeeper – How are Glofish made?

 Many shops and leading aquariums now stock these fish.
 They are also available to order online from stores like LiveAquaria.

-Remember some of the proceeds from each sale goes into water pollution research, helping to provide cleaner water for people to drink all around the world.
+Remember some of the proceeds from each sale go into water pollution research, helping to provide cleaner water for people to drink all around the world.

 GloFish® is a registered company and only their stock are genuine GloFish®